Language-Research-Technology/ya-ldaca-website/content/resources/user-guides/rems/owner-guide/index.md

 In LDaCA REMS, a form is the license application form or interface through which an Applicant may view the license, accept the terms and submit the application for approval.

 Owners can create a customised form with additional fields that can, for example, ask the Applicant to provide more information (e.g. contact information, copy of a research proposal, answers to a questionnaire).
-Permissions are granted only when the Resource Owner (data steward or their designated Handler or Approver) approves the application.
+Permissions are granted only when the Resource Owner ({{< glossary_link display="data steward" id="data-steward" >}} or their designated Handler or Approver) approves the application.

 <br>